OpenModelica/OpenModelica/doc/UsersGuide/source/solving.rst

 for the initialization problem with the default newton method.

 Modelica offers the homotopy operator [#f5]_ to formulate actual and simplified expression for equations.
-OpenModelica has differen solvers available for non-linear systems.
+OpenModelica has different solvers available for non-linear systems.
 If the homotopy operator is used inside the model or simulation flag :ref:` homotopyOnFirstTry <simflag-homotopyOnFirstTry>` is set OpenModelica will use the homotopy method on the first try.